zanymuzik/notes/TF in Practice.md

 A - It is the probability that each item is one of the 10 class (and using softmax, we choose the highest probability)

 [Ex 2](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%204%20-%20Lesson%202%20-%20Notebook.ipynb#scrollTo=OgQSIfDSOWv6) Impact of larger neurons in the hidden layer(512)?
-A- More neurons = slower (and more accurate) training; till an extend.
+A - More neurons = slower (and more accurate) training; till an extend.

 [Ex 5](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%204%20-%20Lesson%202%20-%20Notebook.ipynb#scrollTo=-0lF5MuvSuZF) What is the affect of adding additional hidden layer?
 A - Usually more helpful but in this particular case, adding an additional layer reduced the accuracy.